Comments on Global Symmetries and Anomalies of $5d$ SCFTs: Symmetries of N=4 SQED in Three Dimensions

-Another way of looking at this is that \eqref{eq:FractionalPartConnectionCartan} shows that at the infrared fixed point, where the flavor symmetry of $\cT_B$ is enhanced to $PSU(N_f)$, the anomaly \eqref{an3db} matches \eqref{an3d} using the mirror symmetry relations.
+Another way of looking at this is that \eqref{eq:FractionalPartConnectionCartan} shows that at the infrared fixed point, where the flavor symmetry of $\cT_B$ is enhanced to $PSU(N_f)$, the fractional contact term \eqref{an3db} in the two-point function of Abelian currents becomes a fully-fledged anomaly between discrete symmetries matching \eqref{an3d}.